 - bullet points

 The headline usually consists of 1 sentence.
-It absolutely needs to grab attention.
+It absolutely needs to stick out.
 It explains the main benefit you’re offering.

 The paragraph can be a little longer - about 2-3 sentences with a detailed explanation of what you have to offer, to whom and what they get.